dcluet/Lipid_Droplets_Detector/README.md

  Batch analysis
  -

- When all parameters are set the program prompts use to identify the folder containing all your stacks.
+ When all parameters are set the program prompts use to identify the **root folder** containing all your stacks.

 ![Folder](doc/Folder.jpg)